karansingla-dev/ai-chatbot/README.md

 - Start chatting with AI 🤖.
 - AI will **stream replies word by word**.
 - Get **suggestions** as quick reply buttons.
+- Chat history is stored in MongoDB, active sessions are cached in Redis.

 ---